CristobalM/NonPositionalInvertedIndex/README.md

 ### To do

+* Add disk storage support.
-* Compare to another inverted index
+* Compare to another inverted index.
+* Extend AND and OR for more than two words.

 ## Build